YomnaSabry172/Airography-nasa-space-apps-2025/docs/proposal.md

 ## Workflow Strategy
 Data exploration and problem analysis were the first steps in our workflow.
-Together, we gathered and explored every dataset that was available, including NASA TEMPO and ground-based measurements.
+Together, we gathered and explored every available dataset, including NASA TEMPO and ground-based measurements.
 We viewed and accessed several parameters from those datasets and ensured to build our solution ideas based on them.
 In addition, we looked into current solutions, like websites and apps, evaluated their benefits and drawbacks, and considered how users might better understand and utilize data.
 All